 Over the Christmas holidays, my husband, daughter, and I flew out to the West Coast to spend time with my in-laws.
 We were there for several weeks and I am so thankful that I decided to bring our cloth diapers along with us!

 Before we left, there were two parts of our trip that had me questioning if using cloth was going to seriously stress me out or make my life easier.
 The first part was the actual day of travel: we had a longer car ride to the airport, a four hour direct flight and then a bit of time from the airport to my in-laws’ home.
-Did I really want to weigh down my diaper bag with all the cloth diapers we would need when we already had a car seat to bring on the plane plus our carry-on luggage?
+Did I really want to weigh down my diaper bag with all the cloth diapers we would need… plus a car seat to bring on the plane… plus our carry-on luggage?
 The second part was the entire duration of our visit to the West Coast: 3+ weeks visiting family in the area, day-long visits to the beach/local attractions, nights spent doing stuff, etc. — when was I going to do diaper laundry?
-Would figuring out a new wash routine using my in-laws’ washing machine AND finding time to do the diaper laundry cause unnecessary stress or be easy?
+Would it be easy or stressful to figure out a new wash routine using my in-laws’ washing machine AND somehow find time to do the diaper laundry?

 Actual Day of Travel and Cloth Diapers We Used

 Actually traveling with cloth diapers just takes a bit of planning, but using cloth on the go turned out to be very simple and easy.
-I wish I had taken pictures of how I packed my diaper bag so I could have a visual for you (and a memory for myself!), but I was so stressed that I completely neglected to do so.
+I wish I had taken pictures of how I packed my diaper bag so I could have a visual for you (and a memory for myself!), but I was so stressed with my to-do list that I completely neglected to do so.

-Inside my diaper bag, I packed six diapers, a wet bag for dirty diapers, a small web bag with a ziploc bag inside with wet cloth wipes and extra dry cloth wipes outside the ziploc bag, and all the other normal diaper bag items.
+Inside my diaper bag, I packed six diapers; a wet bag for dirty diapers; a small wet bag sectioned into two parts: a ziploc bag with 7-8 wet cloth wipes and extra dry cloth wipes outside the ziploc bag; and all the other normal diaper bag items.
 I knew that my daughter CC needed to be changed every two hours or so.
 Normally, we use Lalabye Baby diapers during the day as pocket diapers (making it easier to spray any poop off), but sometimes we have leaks because CC will flood her diapers.
-I absolutely did not want to have a wet car seat on the airplane or have to change her outfit because I wasn’t able to change her diaper as quickly as I needed to.
+I absolutely did not want to have a wet car seat on the airplane!
+Nor did I want to change her outfit because I wasn’t able to change her diaper as quickly as needed.
 Therefore, instead, I packed prefolds, inserts, and covers.
-My favorite combination on our travel day were the Blueberry Capri Inserts.
-I purchased them right after the Flats Challenge and when I was still experimenting with all types of diapers ($15.95 USD for a Size Two pack of two).
-I liked the stay-dry layer and the double gusset protection from the Capri cover.
+My favorite combination on our travel day were the Blueberry Capri inserts.
+I purchased them right after the Flats Challenge and when I was still experimenting with all types of diapers ($15.95 USD for a Size 2 pack of two).
+I liked the stay-dry layer on the inserts and the double gusset protection from the Capri cover.
 To get maximum absorbency, I put a Geffen Baby Super Absorber between the Capri insert.
 Adding the Geffen Baby might have been overkill because I was able to change every 2-3 hours and none of her diapers were even close to being saturated.
 I also packed two GMD medium prefolds and one Diaper Rite cover that we did not get around to using until we reached our destination.

 I was concerned that a Midwestern winter storm might derail my best-laid plans, so I packed all the rest of the diapers we would be taking in our carry-on luggage.
 I wanted to make sure that if our checked luggage was lost that I wouldn’t have to run out and buy disposables.
 Also, my cloth diapers do represent a sizable chunk of cash and it would be difficult to replace them.
 But, on a more immediate level, if a plane was delayed and we spent more hours in transit that I planned for, I could easily access more diapers than the six I had in my diaper bag.